Domi236/star-wars-app/README.md

  **In refactored-tasks branch**

+ - 1) Fix pagination with react-infinite-scroll-component in PeopleList.js and People.js.
+ - 2) I add node-sass(scss), styled-components, global.styles.js and switch all stylings from index.css to global.styles.js and export           them to their components.
+Also add Global style tag to App.js.
  - 4) refactored in PeopleHeader.js by using the map() method and creating a ref instead of using id.
- - 5) I add node-sass(scss), styled-components, global.styles.js and switch all stylings from index.css to global.styles.js and export         them to their components.
-Also add Global style tag to App.js.
+ - 5) Add pull to refresh to the lists with pulltorefreshjs and three @fortawesome packages.
+You can see it only with the mobile view in         the dev tools.